15 Top-Rated Things to Do in Mystic, CT

 3. Taste the Food Samples at Olde Mistick Village

 It's hard to beat the charm found in Olde Mistick Village, an outdoor mall set in a recreated 18th-century New England Village.
-Wandering through the quaint cottages is a treat, and one of the best things to do in Mystic.
+Wandering through the quaint cottages is a treat, helping to make this one of the best places to visit in the state.
 It even boasts a duck pond and water wheel.

-The best thing to do here, other than shop, is sample the tasty fares on offer.
+The best thing to do here, other than shop, is to sample the tasty fares on offer.
 From homemade fudge to flavored vinegars, there's a bevy of delicious items you'll have to take home.

 With the exception of Franklin's General Store, which sells an assortment of jams, the most delicious candied nuts, and souvenirs, the majority of shops are themed.
 Sticky Situations sells honey like you've never tasted it before-it's been infused with flavors of everything from avocado to chipotle.
 Their sister store, Extra Virgin has a similar idea, only they flavor olive oils and vinegars.
 Pop on the Block offers popcorn in every flavor imaginable (including maple, pizza, Cajun, and jalapeno).

-When you've had your fill of samples, head to one of the over 50 stores, including Mystic Kite Shop; Taylor Sports; Sofia's Mystical Christmas; the pet-centric Raining Cats and Dogs; or Kitch, which sells kitchen items you never knew you needed.
+When you've had your fill of samples, head to one of the over 50 stores, including Mystic Kite Shop; Sofia's Mystical Christmas; the pet-centric Raining Cats and Dogs; or Kitch, which sells kitchen items you never knew you needed.
 Kids will adore the quirky Alice in the Village tea shop and café featuring hanging playing cards, Eat me! signs, and the bottom half of Alice (from Alice in Wonderland, of course) dangling from the ceiling.

 Feeling peckish?
 Try Pink Basil (we highly recommend the coconut soup) or Mango's Wood Fired Pizza Company (the dough is delish).

 Address: 27 Coogan Blvd, Mystic, Connecticut

 4. Watch the Mystic River Bascule Drawbridge Open and Go Shopping in Historic Downtown Mystic